john-cd/rust_howto/src/categories/science_neuroscience/_index.md

 [![cat-science::neuroscience][cat-science::neuroscience-badge]][cat-science::neuroscience]{{hi:Neuroscience}}

-Crates for research tools and processing of data related to the brain and nervous system.
+Research tools and processing of data related to the brain and nervous system.

 {{#include neuro.incl.md}}